ward/run/_drafts/2021-08-07-slovenia-trip.md

 portion of the path is right next to the border so you can spot them between the trees a few meters in.

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210729_134831.webp' description='View from the top, looking towards the Austrian side.
+The little building there has a restaurant and the cable cart connection taking you down the Austrian side.' %}
+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210729_155540.webp' description='One of the views on the way back down.
+If I recall there was a sign there with which mountain in the view is which.
+I have, of course, completely forgotten this information.' %}

 {% include location.html lat=46.49252 lon=13.73752 description="Zelenci natural reserve, its main observation point." %}

 By the time we got back down (13 km total, nearly 4 hrs), most of the day was